 * On the second Wednesday in every month we open 11am to 8pm.

-The archive is open from 1.30pm - 8pm on the late opening days.
+The archive is also open from 11 am - 8pm on the late opening days.

 Find your way

 The museum is located some 30 km south of Copenhagen.

 E4 exit 29

 Take the regional trains to Roskilde Station, then bus 600 S to Hundige st. Your stop is called Greve Centervej.

 Or take one of the S-trains to Greve Station, then bus 600S to Hundige st. Stop called Greve Centervej.

 You can also take the bike on the S-train and follow the bikepaths to the museum.
 Cycling will take approximately 12 minutes.